glebezh/AI-Powered-Fitness-Trainer/README.md

 # AI-Powered-Fitness-Trainer

-A simple AI-powered fitness trainer built using Streamlit that can analyze exercises like squats, bicep curls, lateral raises, and pushups.
+A simple AI-powered fitness trainer built using Streamlit, OpenCV and Mediapipse Pose that can analyze exercises like squats, bicep curls, lateral raises, and pushups.

 Features:
 * Real-time feedback as you perform exercises.